 What’s Bad About Being Too Good?

-Program Notes: Click here for a PDF handout with information and a list of resources related to this topic.
+Program Notes: See the PDF handout with information and a list of resources related to this topic.

-Additional Resource by Dr. Adderholdt: Click here for an explanation of the differences between Perfectionism and The Healthy Pursuit of Excellence, along with a poem on Excellence.
+Additional Resource by Dr. Adderholdt: Handout with an explanation of the differences between Perfectionism and The Healthy Pursuit of Excellence, along with a poem on Excellence.

 Subscribe to Spectrum Podcasts on iTunes for easy access to all Spectrum Podcast shows.

 Be a Spectrum Podcast Guest: If you have an area of expertise and passion that would appeal to the listeners of this series and would like to be a guest on our show, contact us for more information about the project.